chameerabot/swv-devops/README.md

      - `AWS_SECRET_ACCESS_KEY`

 3. **Create IAM Role:**
    - Create an IAM role with the necessary permissions for deployment.
    - Ensure this IAM role allows the IAM CLI user to assume it.

 4. **Update IAM Role ARN:**
+   - Update the IAM role ARN in the `infra-live/terraform.tfvars` file for the 'assume_role_arn' variable
-   - Update the IAM role ARN in the infra-live/terraform.tfvars file for the 'assume_role_arn' variable
+   - Update the IAM role ARN in the `infra-live/backend.tf` file for the 'assume_role_arn' variable

+### Terraform
+1. **Create S3 Bucket and DynamoDB Table:**
+   - Create an S3 bucket to store the Terraform state files.
+   - Create a DynamoDB table to lock the state file to prevent concurrent modifications.

+2. **Update `backend.tf`:**
+   - Update the `infra-live/backend.tf` file with the respective values for the S3 bucket and DynamoDB table.

 ### Semgrep App Token
 - Obtain a Semgrep app token for the Semgrep Scan Job.
-5. **Add Semgrep App Token to GitLab:**
+1. **Add Semgrep App Token to GitLab:**
    - Navigate to `Settings` >> `CI/CD` >> `Variables` in your GitLab project.
    - Add the following environment variable:
      - `SEMGREP_APP_TOKEN`